1986 Brazilian Grand Prix: Summary

-The new season had seen many driver changes, the most significant was Piquet's arrival at Williams after seven years at Brabham, while Keke Rosberg joined McLaren and Elio de Angelis joined Brabham in the other major moves.
+The new season had seen many driver changes, the most significant was Piquet's arrival at Williams after seven years at Brabham, while Keke Rosberg left Williams to join McLaren and Elio de Angelis joined Brabham after several seasons at Lotus.
 Senna used his influence at Lotus to ensure they hired a driver that would not interfere with his campaign which left Derek Warwick out of a seat, although that would prove to be temporary.
 Williams was missing their team principal, Frank Williams who had had a car accident in pre-season testing that left him a quadriplegic.

 Senna led from pole position but was soon under threat from the Williams pair.
 Nigel Mansell spun off the track on the opening lap after contact with Senna, but Piquet was in the lead by lap three.
 As pitstops began it started to look as though Alain Prost (McLaren MP4/2C) might pull a surprise by only pitting once and snatching the win away from the Brazilians but that came to an end along with Prost's TAG-Porsche engine just past half-distance.